Miles Sanders Player Prop Bets for NFL Week 6 | Philadelphia vs. Tampa Bay 10/14/2021

 Recent Performances

-- In last week's outing against the Panthers, Sanders ran the ball 11 times for 45 yards (4.1 yards per attempt).
+- Last week against the Panthers, Sanders rushed for 45 yards on 11 carries (averaging 4.1 yards per carry).

-- Over his last three games, Sanders has 85 rushing yards on 20 carries (28.3 yards per game), with zero touchdowns.
+- Over his last three outings, Sanders has rushed for 85 yards (28.3 per game) on 20 carries.

 Sanders' Philadelphia Teammates